Rocky Marciano: Legacy

+Despite his perfect record and retiring as champion, Marciano has sometimes been criticized for the allegedly low quality of opposition he faced during his career.
+At the time of his first fight with Roland La Starza, some experts believed it was La Starza and not Marciano who deserved the decision.

+These criticisms notwithstanding, over the decades Marciano has been ranked highly in several all-time boxing lists.
+In December 1962, a Ring poll of 40 boxing experts placed Marciano as the seventh-best heavyweight of all time.
+Boxing historian Charlie Rose rated Marciano as the eight-best heavyweight of all time in 1968, while John McCallum's survey of boxing historians and writers listed him as the ninth-best all-timer in the division.
+In 1971, Nat Fleischer, a boxing historian and founder of The Ring, named Marciano as the 10th all-time greatest heavyweight champion.

 In 1998, The Ring named Marciano as the sixth greatest heavyweight champion ever.
-In 2002, The Ring placed Marciano at number 12 on the list of the 80 Best Fighters of the Last 80 Years.
+In 2002, The Ring placed him at number 12 on the list of the 80 Best Fighters of the Last 80 Years.
 In 2003, The Ring rated Marciano number 14 on the list of 100 greatest punchers of all time.
-In 2005, Marciano was named the fifth greatest heavyweight of all time by the International Boxing Research Organization.
+In 2005, he was named the fifth greatest heavyweight of all time by the International Boxing Research Organization.
 In 2007, on ESPN.com's list of the 50 Greatest Boxers of All Time, Marciano was ranked number 14, and was the 5th highest ranked heavyweight, behind (in order) Muhammad Ali, Joe Louis, Jack Johnson, and Jack Dempsey.
+The Boston Globe ranked Marciano fifth in a list of Top 100 New England sports figures of the 20th century.
+In 1999 Sports Illustrated named him the greatest sports figure from Massachusetts.

 Marciano's punch was tested and it was featured in the December 1963 issue of Boxing Illustrated: "Marciano's knockout blow packs more explosive energy than an armor-piercing bullet and represents as much energy as would be required to spot lift 1000 pounds one foot off the ground."